Thinking of completely revamping your home, or just want to conduct a bit of a design facelift to decorate your bedroom alone?

-We don’t blame you – after you’ve been living in the same house or apartment for years, things can get a bit, ah, dull.
+We don’t blame you – after you’ve been living in the same house or apartment for years, things can get a bit, ah, dull, to say the least.

-You could just go about it without any advice, but as someone who’s seen a not so appealing decorating attempt (such as this self-confessed “decorating disaster!”), sometimes it’s a good idea to get some guidance.
+You could just go about it without any tips or advice, but as someone who’s seen a not so appealing decorating attempt (such as this self-confessed “decorating disaster!”), sometimes it’s a good idea to get some guidance.

 This is the fantastic advice Angela Stringfellow at Smart Style Today gives to anyone thinking about decorating any part of their home.
-“If you lose a sense of yourself in your home, it won’t feel like a home anymore.”
+“If you lose a sense of yourself in your home, it won’t feel like home anymore.”

 Sometimes, what works for some people, won’t work for you.
 The key is not to force any decorating modifications – if you really don’t like someone’s advice (expert or not), don’t go with it!
 By the same token, if you really like a particular item or decorating technique that is a big no-no in the design books, just go with it.
 It’s your bedroom, after all!